AskitEndo/crampPanchayat/PRIVACY.md

 ✅ **Open source transparency**
 ✅ **GDPR and global privacy law compliant**
 ✅ **Cultural sensitivity and inclusivity**
 ✅ **Easy data export and deletion**
+✅ **Real-time username privacy protection**
+✅ **Advanced database security with RLS**
+✅ **Robust user deletion with complete cleanup**
+✅ **Production-tested privacy measures**

-Your menstrual health data belongs to you, and we're committed to keeping it that way.
+Your menstrual health data belongs to you, and we're committed to keeping it that way with the latest privacy technologies and security practices.

 ---